cbrgpl/ttt-data-transformation-utils/README.md

 | DIRECT | Direct transformation of data |
 | INVERSE | Inverse transformation |

-*The sequence of functions of converters in a chain is important*
+*The sequence of transformation functions in a chain is important*

 <br>
 <br>